NickD88/launchschool/101_foundations/lesson_2/pseudo_code.md

 ###Write pseudo-code for:

 ####A method that returns the sum of two integers
--Define a method that takes two arguments
++ Define a method that takes two arguments
--return the sum of the two arguments
++ Return the sum of the two arguments
--call the method with two numbers as arguments
++ Call the method with two numbers as arguments

 ###A method that takes an array of strings, and returns a string that is all those strings concatenated together